Distributed enterprises consider key questions about their networks

 To protect against malicious attacks, many distributed enterprises are using cloud-based applications to prevent and detect intrusions.

 Once you’ve answered the most essential questions about your distributed enterprise’s networking needs, the best available options are much easier to identify.
-Cradlepoint’s line of Advanced Edge Routing (AER) dual-modem solutions enable WAN Diversity™ — the convergence of 4G LTE, Ethernet (DSL, Cable, T1, MetroE), and WiFi as WAN, all delivered through a single networking solution.
+Cradlepoint’s dual-modem routers enable WAN Diversity™ — the convergence of cellular connectivity, Ethernet (DSL, Cable, T1, MetroE), and WiFi as WAN, all delivered through a single networking solution.

-Along with future-proof flexibility, the AER series can be teamed with NetCloud Manager to provide a wide range of 4G analytics for data capping, monitoring signal strength, and more.
+Along with future-proof flexibility, Cradlepoint routers with NetCloud Manager provides a wide range of cellular analytics for data capping, monitoring signal strength, and more.

-Each platform in the AER Series also facilitates best-in-class failover; offers on-box, cloud-deployed Unified Threat Management; enables secure VPN; and has dual modems for wireless-to-wireless failover or burst bandwidth.
+Each platform in our branch routers also facilitates best-in-class failover; offers on-box, cloud-deployed Unified Threat Management; enables secure VPN; and has dual modems for wireless-to-wireless failover or burst bandwidth.

 Savings & Security in the Cloud

-The AER Series and NetCloud Manager (NCM) work together to improve productivity, reduce costs, and enhance the intelligence of your network and business operations.
+The branch routers and NetCloud Manager (NCM) work together to improve productivity, reduce costs, and enhance the intelligence of your network and business operations.

 IT teams use NCM to rapidly deploy and dynamically manage networks at geographically distributed locations — reducing the need for truck rolls, contracted rollout support, and long-term on-site IT staff.